DHLD-UKD/HoloLens2-Modifications/README.md

 All parts are available as STL or STEP files or as Autodesk Fusion 360 projects for further modifications.

 _Base Plate:_
-This part is attached on top of to the HoloLens 2 with screws or for testing with two pins (also avaialble as model).
+This part is attached on top of to the HoloLens 2 with two screws or pins (also avaialble as 3d printable model).
 When using the pins, insert threadings must not be used.

+_Mirror V1:_
+This part is attached to the _Base Palte_

+_Mirror V2:_
+This part is attached to the _Base Palte_

+Prism 12.5mm:_
+This part is attached to the _Base Palte_

+_Mirror 25mm:_
+This part is attached to the _Base Palte_

 ## Components
 ### Optics